 The Cleanup Rule sets standards and procedures for cleaning up contaminated sites under Washington's environmental cleanup law, the Model Toxics Control Act (MTCA).
 Both the rule and law help us remove contamination that can pose risks to your health and the environment.

 In January 2018, we began an exploratory scoping process to update the Cleanup Rule in three stages called "rulemakings."
 We officially launched the first rulemaking in December 2018.
 This page tells you how we got there and where we're planning to go next.

-What is an "exploratory rulemaking process?"
+What's an "exploratory rulemaking process?"

 How can I participate?

-- Subscribe to the Cleanup Rulemaking Listserv.
+- Subscribe to Cleanup Rule email notices.